Niltiwari7/Quote-Website/README.md

 **Features:**
 - Generates a new random quote with the click of a button.
-- Displays the quote text and the author's name.
+- Displays the quoted text and the author's name.
 - Allows users to share the quote on Twitter.

 **Technologies Used:**